-From the "simple" monitoring of difficult-to-reach territories, the role of drones has rapidly evolved into weapons capable of working in swarms (even autonomous).
+From "simple" monitoring of hard-to-reach territories, the role of drones has rapidly evolved into weapons capable of working in swarms (even autonomous).
 Military forces from various countries are now also busy building their own antidrone defenses, to knock them down or block them.
 But the French defense company CILAS has different plans.
 It has developed HELMA-P, a high-power laser that takes down drones, and plans to give it to the French navy.

 How is the antidron laser made that will be tested by the French navy

 HELMA-P (High-energy laser for multiple applications), the turret system looks like a one-eyed WALL-E with a decidedly meaner character.
 It has an array of optical sensors that help track drones in flight and is armed with a powerful two-kilowatt laser to shoot them down.

 The system is managed by a single user who receives input from optical sensors and tracks the movement of drones within range.
 Using a controller similar to a fighter plane, the laser weapon can aim and fire.